Alaska Inside Passage - Juneau to Ketchikan

 My favorite part of the trip was next...
 Hours well spent watching the beautiful and immense humpback whales in Frederick Sound as they fed while their calves cavorted, breaching and spy-hopping to our enjoyment.
 This was followed by the marvelous iceberg strewn inlet of Tracy Arm with green trees, and gorgeous waterfalls making for some beautiful photo opportunities.

-Culture was not overlooked, and we very much enjoyed the bustling hamlet of Petersburg, with its Norwegian heritage and fishing focus.
+Culture was not overlooked.
 Not long after, we spent a half day on the island of Metlakatla, home to a community of native Tshimian Indians.
 After a tour of the town, we ended up in a lovingly maintained traditional long house where we were treated to an authentic, heartfelt and exciting welcome song and dance demonstration.